markusmoenig/Shape-Z/Readme.md

 ![Image](/examples/lighthouse.png)

-**Shape-Z** is a recursive, voxel-based modeling language inspired by **GLSL** and shader-like workflows.
+**Shape-Z** is a recursive, voxel-based programming language inspired by **GLSL** and shader-like workflows.
 It is designed for the procedural generation of 3D worlds using simple, expressive code.
 Unlike traditional modeling tools, Shape-Z treats models as programmable entities—built from logical operations, shapes, and materials—executed on a virtual voxel grid.

 > ⚠️ *Shape-Z is in the early phase of development and its syntax and features may change.*